 Both the X100F and the CL are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X100F replaced the earlier Fujifilm X100T, while the CL does not have a direct predecessor.

 So what conclusions can be drawn?
-Is there a clear favorite between the Fujifilm X100F and the Fujifilm X100F?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Fujifilm X100F better than the Leica CL or vice versa?
+The listing below highlights the relative strengths of the two models.

 - Ready to shoot: Has a lens build-in, whereas the CL requires a separate lens.

 - More compact: Is smaller (127x75mm vs 131x78mm) and thus needs less room in the bag.

 - Longer lasting: Can take more shots (390 versus 220) on a single battery charge.